igor1309/swift-fetch-contacts-benchmark/README.md

 AddressBook abscess should be granted.

-Select scheme and `run`, see benchmark output in console.
+Select scheme `ContactFetchApp` and run the app, select key set to fetch tap `Fetch Contacts` button and see measured time.